AplosAnalytics/docs.aplosanalytics.com/docs/methods/data-format.md

  -  Headers are case sensitive.
 It is recommended to use either all capital letters or all lowercase headers in your headers.

 > [!WARNING]
 >  -    Do not include more than one header row.
-Datasets with more than one header row may give errors in the analysis.
+Datasets with more than one header row will give errors in the analysis.
+The second header row will be treated like data and is likely to cause an error.
 >  -    Do not duplicate column headers in the dataset.
 Only the first instance of a column name will be recognized.
 >  -    Do not include units in your headers as the special characters (e.g. `(ng/ml)` or `(m^2)`) will cause errors in the analysis.